So You Have Solar, Now What?

 It is frustrating when your power bill is different then what you were expecting.
 Understanding the difference between the power bill and the monitoring system is vital.

 Your monitoring system records all of the power that your system is producing.
-This is great, but it isn’t tracking how much energy you are using.
+This is great, but it isn’t tracking how much energy you are actually using.

 Your utility company is also only getting half of the puzzle.
 They only get information about how much energy you have taken off and put on the grid.
 They don’t have data on how much your solar array is producing and what percentage of your home power it is covering.